 > raco pkg remove jsonic-xyz

 Then we log in again to pkgs.racket-lang.org and click on the entry for jsonic-xyz.
-At the bottom we’ll see a Delete Package button:

-Before we delete jsonic-xyz, let’s notice that since we were gone, the package server peeked into our Git repo and made a list of dependencies and modules.
+Before we delete jsonic-xyz, let’s notice that while we were gone, the package server peeked into our Git repo and made a list of dependencies and modules.
 This is part of how the package server helps manage updates of installed packages.

 We won’t be using the package server for the remaining tutorials.
 The process of turning a language into a package, and uploading it to the package server, is essentially the same for any language.